germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 ```
 where `epoch_bytes` is the byte-vector representation of the epoch in which the exporter
 was generated, in network byte order.
 Since epoch is of type `uint64`, this results in a
-fixed 8-byte vector. `groupId`, which is of type `opaque<V>`, is then appended to `epoch_bytes`.
+fixed 8-byte vector. `groupId`, which is of type `opaque<V>`, is then appended to
-When a `exportPskId` is received as part of an incoming PSK proposal, it can then be
+`epoch_bytes`.
+When a `exportPskId` is received as part of an incoming PSK Proposal, it
-processed as follows:
+can then be processed as follows:
 ```
 groupId = exportPskId[8..]
 epoch = (uint64) exportPskId[0..7]
 ```

 Per {{!RFC9420}}, the `psk_nonce` must be a fresh random value of length `KDF.Nh` when
-the PSK proposal is generated.
+the PSK Proposal is generated.
 This ensures key separation between the PSKs generated,
 for example, by Bob and Charlie as DiMembers from Alice's Send Group when creating
-proposals for their own respective Send Groups.
+Proposals for their own respective Send Groups.

 ## PROTECT